Comment on page

 - Standardise what you evaluate and how you do it - It is good to tailor the conversation so it does not feel robotic.
 However, it is important to maintain a standard set of evaluation criteria that depend on the role and seniority to avoid subtle biases.
 This also simplifies the debriefing process by ensuring that everyone is talking the same language.

 - Prioritise culture fit - Our Prime Directives are a good guide to the sort of person who will be successful at Rocketium.
 They are broad enough to encourage diversity of thought and action but specific enough to disqualify people who will likely not see Rocketium as the right place for themselves.

 Rocketium's typical hiring process involves the following steps:-

-This call is with our HR team or the hiring manager.
-The goal of this call is to establish broad fit for both the candidate and the company.
-We start with the basics and establish whether we meet your expectations of role, culture, responsibilities, compensation, and any other areas important for you to know before investing time into the process.
+This call is with our people success team or the hiring manager.
+The purpose of this call is to establish a broad fit for both, you and us.
+We try to establish whether we meet your expectations of role, culture, responsibilities, compensation, and any other areas important for you to know before investing time into the process.
 We intend to understand how can the role you're interviewing for help in meeting both of our expectations.

 - Be clear about why you are looking for a change - We are not looking for the "right" answer.
 What we care about are the specific reasons that made you consider moving instead of changing things in your current role.
 For all you know, Rocketium will have the same conditions that made you leave your current role.
 Being as open as possible here will help us avoid pitfalls down the road.